 When Dr Jenkins and his colleagues at the University of Toronto set out to find which foods were best for people with diabetes, their findings upset some traditional views on healthy eating.
 For years, our nutrition guidelines had been based on the “food pyramid”.
 This had nasties like fat and sugar at the top (eat least) and fruit and vegetables at the bottom (eat most).
 The problem was with the second-bottom rung – complex carbohydrates.
 We’d been told to dig in to pasta and rice, bread and potatoes.
 Wrong.

 For two decades, the glycemic index idea was largely confined to the scientific community.
-Then, in 2002, a book by another Canadaian resident, Rick Gallop, brought the concept to public notice.
+Then, in 2002, a book by another Canadian resident, Rick Gallop, brought the concept to public notice.
 Gallop was an advertising and marketing executive who became President and CEO of the Heart and Stroke Foundation of Ontario.
-His first book, published in 2002, was a result of his own struggle with weight gain.
-He went on to write many books about the glycemic index.
+His first book, published in 2002, was a result of his own struggle with weight

 Australian researchers have also made a significant contribution to the understanding of the glycemic index.
 Jennie Brand-Miller is now a Professor in the School of Molecular Biosciences at the University of Sydney.
 In 1999, she and her associates published a book with the somewhat unwieldy title of The Glucose Revolution: The Authoritative Guide to the Glycemic Index–the Groundbreaking Medical Discovery.
 But it was her 2004 book, The Low GI Diet that became the Australian ‘bible’ on the subject.
 She has since published many more books and leads the Sydney University group that tests foods to determine their glycemic index.